 Consumers are used to purchasing pre-packaged items and then rinsing and depositing packaging into their recycling bins at home.
 Refilled reusables with doorstep collection of used reusables requires no change in consumer behaviour – other that in some instances separating reusables in separate glass, dry (cardboard and packaging) and wet/un-fragile – plastic reusables (note – some local authorities already require separation of some recyclables).

-We are calling on the government, local authorities, grant funders and corporates to start directing funds, effort and legislation into supporting a true reuse system.
+We are calling on the government, local authorities, grant funders, impact investors and corporates to start directing funds, effort and legislation into supporting a true reuse system.
 And that requires a change in the system and corporate behaviour, not a change in consumer behaviour.

 We need Government action of the level that it finally took to tackle smoking in the UK.
 When the government banned smoking in restaurants and pubs that was the start of the decline of smoking as being socially acceptable, and the stats regarding the public health impact of banning smoking in public places speak for themselves.

 Everyone soon reached the point where the thought of anyone smoking next to them in a restaurant was abhorrent.
 Everyone soon enjoyed being able to go out for the evening without coming home with their hair and clothes smelling of tobacco.
 For young people, they can’t even imagine what it was like when people smoked on the bus or even in hospitals and classrooms.